 Students in this field are expected to understand the basic themes and ideas that structure interdisciplinary work in African American Studies.
-The concentration provides students an opportunity to focus their studies in one of three subfields: 1) African American Culture and Life; 2) Global Race and Ethnicity; and 3) Race and Public Policy.
-With a combination of courses and interdisciplinary research opportunities, students who complete the African American Studies concentration will be equipped with the critical and analytical skills that will prepare them for a range of professions.
+The concentration provides students an opportunity to focus their studies in one of three subfields: 1) African American Culture and Life (AACL); 2) Global Race and Ethnicity (GRE); and 3) Race and Public Policy (RPP).
+With a combination of courses and interdisciplinary research opportunities, students who earn a certificate or complete the African American Studies concentration will be equipped with the critical and analytical skills that will prepare them for a range of professions.
 They will be highly qualified to pursue graduate work in the field or its cognate disciplines, and prepared to enter a society in which race continues to be salient.

 The African American Studies Subfields